 Alert:

-The Canadian Investment Regulatory Organization (CIRO) gained enhanced registration functions on April 1, 2025 and as at July 1, 2025.
+The Canadian Investment Regulatory Organization (CIRO) gained enhanced registration functions in 2025 and 2026 as part of a national delegation initiative.

 A key objective outlined in CIRO’s Strategic Plan for 2025-2027 was to engage with CSA jurisdictions to explore delegating the registration of all ID and MFD individuals to CIRO.
 This goal aligns with the CSA’s recommendations in Position Paper 25-404 New Self-Regulatory Organization Framework which proposed assessing the allocation of registration functions between CSA jurisdictions and the new SRO following its creation.